jgwill/Flowise/MIA3.md

 _Logged by Mia3 at 2506150000_

 ESLint configuration migrated using `@eslint/eslintrc` so lint works in flat mode.
 The documentation prompt now contains an Appendix linking related resources.
+\n- 2506170237: QuadrantityReflection now accepts a `memoryPattern` input to scan memory keys with tushell.
+Summaries are appended as `memorySummary` and a sample template demonstrates the feature.